LeGmask/LeGmask/README.md

 * Also, I love new things, even if they are useless.
 So for my Numworks Calculator I've started to help a fork of the OS [Epsilon](https://github.com/numworks/epsilon), [Omega](https://github.com/Omega-Numworks/Omega).

-* Other projects are littler projects, funnier projects and if these projects interest you, you can take a look to my Github repository :Yum:
+* Other projects are littler projects, funnier projects and if these projects interest you, you can take a look to my Github repository :yum: !

 ## Things I loveheart: